Design ideas for big and average-sized outdoor spaces

-Designate one of your garden zones for the little ones.
-With a bigger garden, there’s plenty of room for a structure like a playhouse and large play equipment like trampolines, climbing frames and swing sets.
-And in more medium-sized spaces, have fun with a sandpit (pictured), activity table or paddling pool.
+Designate one of your garden zones for the kids.
+With a bigger garden, there’s plenty of room for a structure like a playhouse and large play equipment like trampolines, outdoor bouncers, climbing frames and swing sets.
+And in more medium-sized spaces, have fun with a sandpit, teepee, activity table or paddling pool.

 Just add water

 Water features can sometimes overwhelm smaller spaces, but with a large or average-sized garden, they can make a fantastic addition.
 Attract wildlife with a sizable pond, or enjoy something to listen to and watch with a fountain or waterfall.
 They can be traditional or modern in style and can even be integrated into your hard landscaping for real wow factor.

 And don’t let the kids have all the fun with their paddling pool.
 Consider investing in a hot tub or spa for relaxing, socialising and swimming.
 We offer ones up to 20 feet (ft.) long – outdoor fun that benefits from plenty of space!